Help conserve and explore the Great Ocean Road.

 Located not far from Melbourne, The Great Ocean Road is an iconic destination in Victoria that offers historic sites as well as awe-inspiring natural beauty.
 This program uniquely combines conservation and travel along the most famous road-trip experience in Australia.

 You will experience a variety of conservation activities in diverse coastal and inland locations.
 Environments you will help protect and restore include coastal sand dunes, woodlands, wetlands and other areas of important wildlife habitat.
 Koalas, kangaroos and emus are some of the native Australian animals you will see, while exploring a variety of National Parks and waterfalls along the way.

-You will also stay in a variety of coastal towns throughout our journey and introduce you to Aboriginal culture at Tower Hill.
-Join us to make a difference in one of Australia’s famous coastal locations for nature and heritage.
+You will also stay in a variety of coastal towns throughout this journey and be introduced to Aboriginal culture at Tower Hill.
+Join to make a difference in one of Australia’s famous coastal locations for nature and heritage.

-Full packaged tour price per person for 5 days 4 nights
+Full packaged tour price per person for five days and four nights.

 Return transfers from Melbourne (including ferry across Port Phillip Bay); 4 nights’ bunk room accommodation in shared accommodation and backpackers lodging ; Meals; Conservation activities and equipment; Visit all the famous Great Ocean Road highlights

 Departure details: 25/01/19 - 02/12/19

 Conservation Volunteers is a national, not-for-profit community based organisation that is dedicated to involving the community in practical conservation natural resource management programs.
 Conservation Volunteers welcomes people with a love of the outdoors and interest in the environment to take part as a volunteer.